Van526g/COVID-App/README.md

 *Layout File Name* - activity_admin.xml

+***Overview*** - For the admin dashboard page, we have it show who has and hasn’t taken their daily COVID symptom survey, and based on their results, what percent of users have COVID symptoms.
+All the information is grabbed from the firebase, and is currently viewable to all users.
+We did implement the ability to only have a certain programmed user have access to this page, but removed it for the demonstration purpose.

+***Testing*** - In order to make sure the admin dashboard was working correctly, a few people logged-in to their Google e-mail accounts and took the survey.
+As shown in the first figure below, four accounts that logged-in to the application to take the survey completed the survey, but the user 'Vanessa' did not.
+As shown in the second figure below, once the user 'Vanessa' took the survey, the admin dashboard shows that the user completed it.

 <img width="250" alt="Screen Shot 2020-09-17 at 5 37 28 PM" src="https://user-images.githubusercontent.com/55956331/93531473-496d1c80-f90d-11ea-8dc8-9e3c63ede296.png"> <img width="250" alt="Screen Shot 2020-09-17 at 5 57 15 PM" src="https://user-images.githubusercontent.com/55956331/93532884-dadd8e00-f90f-11ea-97e5-7053f8bb8ce9.png">